 How to start?

-To discuss in confidence any questions you have about making a planned gift, you, your lawyer or estate planning advisor may contact: Development Office at 416 482 2340 x 293 or email firstname.lastname@example.org.
+To discuss any questions you have about making a planned gift, please contact: Development Office at 416 482 2340 x 270 or email firstname.lastname@example.org.

 The information provided is general in nature, does not constitute legal or financial advice, and should not be relied upon as a substitute for professional advice.
 We strongly encourage you to seek professional, legal, estate planning and financial advice before making any decisions.